How To Live ‘The Good Life’ in a Car, Van, RV, Bus, Boat, etc.

-Go into a period of study to see if this minimalist lifestyle, vandweller’s lifestyle and/or #RVingLifestyle around the country can work for you.
+Go into a period of study to see if this minimalist lifestyle, car, van or bus dweller’s lifestyle and/or #RVLiving (full-time) can work for you.
 What do you have to lose?

-Remember you can always move back in a ‘sticks and brick’ home or apartment again later on, so it’s not like you are losing anything.
+Remember, you can always move back in a ‘sticks and bricks’ home or another dwelling again later on, so it’s not like you are losing anything.
 Just don’t forget to #Live, #Love and #EnjoyTheJourney along the way.
 Good luck!

 Cathy Harris is a soon to be Full-Time RVer living ‘The Good Life’ and her blog website is SimpleLifeRVing.com.
 She is also an Empowerment and Motivational Speaker, Advice Columnist at DearCathy.com, Non-GMO Health and Wellness Expert, Business and Love Coach and Self-Publishing Expert and the author of 26 non-fiction books at www.AngelsPress.com.
 Her books cover topics such as family and community empowerment, health, youth and adult entrepreneurship, writing/publishing, workplace discrimination, whistleblowing, government, law enforcement, domestic and international traveling, politics, media, beauty, car buying and selling for women, aging/retirement – just to name a few.
 She offers seminars, workshops, and consultations at www.CathyHarrisInternational.com.